Why marine spatial planning?

 Marine spatial planning is a public process of analyzing and allocating the spatial and temporal distribution of human activities in marine areas to achieve ecological, economic, and social objectives that usually have been specified through a political process.
 Characteristics of marine spatial planning include ecosystem-based, area-based, integrated, adaptive, strategic and participatory.

-Marine spatial planning is not an end in itself, but a practical way to create and establish a more rational use of marine space and the interactions between its uses, to balance demands for development with the need to protect the environment, and to achieve social and economic objectives in an open and planned way.
+Marine spatial planning is not an end in itself, but a practical way to create and establish a more rational use of marine space and the interactions between its uses, to balance demands for development with the need to protect the environment, and to deliver social and economic outcomes in an open and planned way.

 What is marine spatial planning NOT?